-On December 18, 2018, Georgia Power filed applications with the Federal Energy Regulatory Commission (FERC) to surrender the licenses for two hydroelectric projects located on the Chattahoochee River — the Langdale Project (FERC No. 2341), located in Georgia east of Valley, Alabama, and the Riverview Project (FERC No. 2350), located one mile downstream from the Langdale Project in Chambers County, Alabama and Harris County, Georgia.
+On December 18, 2018, Georgia Power filed applications with the Federal Energy Regulatory Commission (FERC) to surrender the licenses for two hydro projects located on the Chattahoochee River — the Langdale Project (FERC No. 2341), located in Georgia east of Valley, Alabama, and the Riverview Project (FERC No. 2350), located one mile downstream from the Langdale Project in Chambers County, Alabama and Harris County, Georgia.
 The licenses for the Langdale and Riverview Projects will expire on December 31, 2023.

 In the surrender applications, Georgia Power proposes to decommission and remove the dams associated with these projects.
 Removal of the project dams will benefit aquatic species by enhancing the area’s riverine shoal habitat consistent with Georgia Power’s ongoing environmental stewardship efforts and will provide a scenic and unobstructed stretch of river for local communities and visitors, including enhanced river connectivity for natural recreational paddling experiences.